mirzafahad/mirzafahad.github.io/_posts/2013-02-20-wifi-rouge-access-point-part1.md

 ![ubuntu install](/img/wifi/ubuntu_install4.png){: .center-block :}

 Now select the disk size.
-Although it says 20GB is recommended but we are only going to install handful of small size tools.
+Although it says 20GB is recommended but we are only going to install a handful of tools.
 Ubuntu needs around 5GB to run properly.
 We will select 10GB so that we can have some room for new tools.
-If you want to use the Ubuntu for other purposes feel free to increase the size.
+If you want to use Ubuntu for other purposes feel free to increase the size.
-Also select virtual disk to be a single file.
-In this tutorial we are not going to move the VM to another machine.
+Also, select the virtual disk to be a single file.
+In this tutorial, we are not going to move the VM to another machine.

 ![ubuntu install](/img/wifi/ubuntu_install5.png){: .center-block :}

-We will have to change some of the hardware configuration.
+We will have to change some of the hardware configurations.
 So click `Customize Hardware...`.

 ![ubuntu install](/img/wifi/ubuntu_install6.png){: .center-block :}
 ![ubuntu install](/img/wifi/ubuntu_install7.png){: .center-block :}

 First, we will change the *Memory* size.
-We are not going to do any resource hungry task, so we can reduce it to recommended minimum, which in my case is 2GB.
+We are not going to do any resource-hungry task, so we can reduce it to the recommended minimum, which in my case is 2GB.

 ![ubuntu install](/img/wifi/ubuntu_install8.png){: .center-block :}